Operadic Fibrations and Unary Operadic 2-categories: Unary operadic categories and their operads

-the induced fiber map $(a,\alpha)_{(b,\beta)}$ to be $(a,\uu_{b\cdot a})$.
-This way we \textit{almost} get a unary operadic category.
+the induced fiber map $(a,\alpha)_{(b,\beta)}$ to be $(a,\uu_{b\cdot a})$, we \textit{almost} get a unary operadic category.
 The problem is, that there are in general no local terminal objects.
-Moreover, there is a conceptual problem with the fiber functor, since it discards the information of the morphism $\alpha$.
-This was the motivating example for our work.
-We resolve the problems by introducing unary operadic 2-categories.
-When passing to the 2-categorical framework, instead of being terminal, the monoidal unit $e \in \M^\triangle$ has the property, that for any other object $x$ of $\M$, the category $\M^\triangle(x,e)$ has a terminal object, namely the map $(x,\uu_x)$.
+Moreover, the fiber functor forgets the information of the morphism $\alpha$.
+We shall resolve the problems by introducing unary operadic 2-categories.
+When passing to the 2-categorical framework, instead of being terminal, the monoidal unit $e \in \M_\triangle$ has the property, that for any object $x$ of $\M$, the hom-category $\M_\triangle(x,e)$ has a terminal object, namely the map $(x,\uu_x)$.
 More generally, the maps $(a,\uu_{b\cdot a})$ will play an important r{\^o}le in the theory.
-In machine learning the category $\M^\triangle$ is known as the `Para' construction of a monoidal category \cite{para1,para2,para3}. \end{example} \begin{definition} Let $p\colon \bP \to \bO$ be an operadic functor between two unary operadic categories.
+In machine learning the category $\M_\triangle$ is known as the `para' construction of a monoidal category \cite{para1,para2,para3}. \end{example} \begin{definition} Let $p\colon \bP \to \bO$ be an operadic functor between two unary operadic categories.
 It is a discrete operadic fibration, if $p$ induces an epimorphism $\pi_0(\bP) \to \pi_0(\bO)$ on connected components, and for any morphism $f\colon y\to x$ in $\bO$ with fiber $r$, and any two objects $R,X$ of~$\bP$, such that $p(X) = x$ and $p(R) = r$, there exists a unique object $Y$ and a unique morphism $F \colon Y \to X$ in $\bP$ with fiber $R$, such that $p(F) = f$. \end{definition}

 \begin{definition} Let $\bO$ be a unary operadic category and $\tP$ an $\bO$-operad in $\Set$.
-Its~operadic Grothendieck construction is a unary operadic category $\int_\bO \tP$ whose objects are pairs $(x,a)$, where $x$ is an object of $\bO$ and $a\in \tP_x$.
+Its~operadic Grothendieck construction is a unary operadic category $\int_\bO \tP$ whose objects are pairs $(x,a)$, where~$x$ is an object of $\bO$ and $a\in \tP_x$.
 A morphisms $(x',a')\to (x'',a'')$ of $\int_\bO \tP$ is a pair $(f,c)$ of a map $f\colon x' \to x''$ and element $c\in \tP_{\fib(f)}$, such that $a'=a''\cdot_f c$. \end{definition} The operadic structure of $\int_\bO \tP$ is described in more detail in \cite{Batanin_Markl:blob}.
 We~recall, that the projection $\pi_\tP\colon \int_\bO \tP \to \bO$, sending a pair $(x,a)$ to $x$, is a discrete operadic fibration. \begin{proposition}{\cite[Proposition 35]{Batanin_Markl:blob}} The~assignment $\tP\mapsto \pi_\tP$ is part of an equivalence